aiotgroup/WiFi-Ushape/README.md

 * scikit-learn

 ## How to run
-0. Download the dataset ARIL from[Joint Activity Recognition and Indoor Localization With WiFi Fingerprints](https://ieeexplore.ieee.org/abstract/document/8740950).
+0. Download the dataset ARIL from [Joint Activity Recognition and Indoor Localization With WiFi Fingerprints](https://ieeexplore.ieee.org/abstract/document/8740950).

    Download the dataset WiAR from [here](https://github.com/ermongroup/Wifi_Activity_Recognition).